rkinnunen/devops-with-docker/part-1/12/README.md

 # 1-12

-The `Dockerfile`is based on Ubuntu and is more based on the instructions given. `Dockerfile.node` does the same thing, with the image directly based on Node LTS.

-Both pull the `example-frontend` directory from GitHub, no local clone needed.
+Both `Dockerfile`s pull the `example-frontend` directory from GitHub, no local clone needed.

 ## Usage